 A MAcc is a graduate degree designed to prepare students for the accounting profession and specifically for a public accounting career track.
-Moreover, it provides students with the 150 credit hours required by most states before taking the Certified Public Accountant (CPA) exam.
+Moreover, it provides students with the 150 credit hours required by most states to become a Certified Public Accountant (CPA).
 A MAcc program is generally completed in one year of full-time study and consists of 30 - 36 credit hours of graduate-level advanced accounting related coursework.

 3. Can I complete a MAcc at either the Pocatello or the Idaho Falls campus?

 Yes.
 The Idaho Falls program is offered through evening classes while the Pocatello classes are scheduled during the day.

 4. What is the schedule for the MAcc courses?